kaliypsocraft/something-awesome/SUBMISSION_REPORT.md

 ## Challenges Experienced
 The general consensus with most of the challenges was knowing where to start and what tools to use.
 Since I was a beginner to CTFs intepreting a problem was difficult as I had no frame of reference for some challenges.
-For example, tackling  The following sub-sections dictates the specific challenges experienced within each challenge-type.
+For example, most challenges whereby I had limited-no experience required atleast an hour of background reading and researching in order to tackle them.
+The following sub-sections dictates the specific challenges experienced within each challenge-type.
 ### Binary Exploitation
-Binary exploitation required a deeper understanding of low-level programming.
-This required research into registers, hardware, instruction sets, memory and the stack.
+Binary exploitation required a deeper understanding of low-level programming.This required research into registers, hardware, instruction sets, memory and the stack.
 I had limited knowledge in these areas prior so therefore it was a relatively steep learning curve.
 The nuances between `32-bit` and `64-bit` architectures and their calling conventions also presented more research.
 ### Web Exploitation
 Web exploitation had alot of challenges associated with it due to my limited knowledge of web development and networks.
 These challenges required research into `SQL`, `html`, web tokens and understanding request types.
+With any injection related challenges the main obstacle was having depth in understanding of the syntax.
+For example for SQL related tasks which filtered certain key words, it required more research into.
+There was also nuances associated with different variants of SQL.

 ### Cryptography
 I had some experience in cryptography so I was more familiar with the conduct of these challenges.
 However, learning how pwntools worked and the way to optimise payloads was a learning curve aswell.
+A self-imposed challenge was to develop my own decrypter for classical ciphers such as Vigenere ciphers and Subsitution ciphers.
+Usually online-decrypters conducted all the heavy lifting via frequency analysis e.t.c.

 New techniques such as side-channel attacks such as in the `Power Analysis` exercise was a new
 ### Forensics
 Forensics required research into file formats, forensic tools and intepreting hexdumps.
-Understanding the flow of
+This section required a deeper understanding of file signatures, types and intepreting Linux commands such as `strings` and `xxd`.
 ### Reverse Engineering
 Like in the binary exploitation challenges, I had to develop some low-level programming experience.
 I also had to learn how disassemblers and debuggers worked.
 ## Fixes